chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

   </blockquote>

   <div>
     So this here is the end of the interview.
 He did&#8217;nt want to promote anything right now, I guess his answers already talk volumes.
-Anyway you can view his facebook page at� <a href="https://www.facebook.com/misternobody.en/" target="_blank">https://www.facebook.com/misternobody.en/</a>
+Anyway you can view his facebook page at <a href="https://www.facebook.com/misternobody.en/" target="_blank">https://www.facebook.com/misternobody.en/</a>
   </div>

   <p>